KtorZPersonal/elm-react-component/README.md

 ```

 The component requires at least one property `name` which is the name of your `Elm` module.
 So
-far, there's no dynamic loading; you have to include your `Elm` module and make the `Elm`
+far, there's no dynamic loading; you have to include your `Elm` module and either make the `Elm`
-object be available in the global scope.
+object be available in the global scope or supply it as a component's property.

 Then, for each `out-port`, from `Elm` to `React`, you may pass as many `on[PortName]`
 properties as you need.
 Those properties should be functions -- or callback, triggered when a